 As the capital of Arizona and one of the largest cities by population in the United States, the Phoenix metro area has a lot to offer tourists.
-Though visitors can easily spend more than one day in Phoenix, if you want to get the most out of this five-day Arizona itinerary, the one day will be just enough.
+Though visitors can easily spend more than one day in Phoenix, if you want to see more of the state in just 5 days, then one day will be just enough.

 If the weather is fine, take the morning to go for a hike up the iconic Camelback Mountain before exploring nearby historic downtown Scottsdale.
 The Old Town area is filled with interesting shops, cafes, and restaurants that are sure to keep you entertained.

 If you want to get into more serious shopping, Scottsdale Fashion Square is one of the largest shopping malls in the country and has a number of large department stores and luxury brands.

 If shopping isn’t necessarily your thing, you could easily spend the entire afternoon exploring the Desert Botanical Garden where you can learn all about the native flora in Arizona in a beautiful setting.
 If you’re travelling with kids, the Phoenix Zoo is located right next to the botanical and is always a favourite among families.